magbenji/summary/index.md

 The exponential growth observed with Covid-19 is due to the R0 being greater than one (~2.3) As social distancing increases, the average number of people who an infected person infects with Covid-19 reduces, resulting in a lower R0.
 Only when R0 is less than one will the spread of Covid-19 decrease.

+*Figure 2 - image of Wuhan vs Italy infectious rates with Idaho data*
+## Baseline assumptions

 Unless otherwise stated, models repored here are parameterized based on observations from Italy, where the progression of the disease and mortality most closely matches the limited data collected from the US.
 Note that reported cases in the US are currently outpacing Italy's historical data, making the predictions that follow conservative (possible underestimates) of infection and death rates in the US and Idaho.
 The SEIR-style models assume infected individuals have a mean-time to recovery ("1/gamma") of 12.9 days, and
 * Italy age-based death rates from wikipedia
 * Idaho age distributions by county

-*Figure 2 - image of Wuhan vs Italy infectious rates with Idaho data*
+* R0 of about 2.3

-We anticipate that there are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED) and 400 ventilators in Idaho.
+* There are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED)
-These supplies are to meet the demand for all emergencies and disasters, not just for Covid-19.
+* There are roughly 400 ventilators in Idaho.
-If approximately 30% of these beds and ventilators are available for Covid-19 patients, Idaho would have around 750 HAvBED and 120 ventilators available.
+* Approximately 30% of these beds and ventilators are available for Covid-19 patients: Idaho has around 750 HAvBEDs and 120 ventilators.
+* Day 1 of all models is March 22, with 47 confirmed cases.

+*maybe move some of this to disclaimers?*
 One concern is that the number of cases reported is an under-estimate.
 We anticipate that the number of cases on https://coronavirus.idaho.gov/ underestimates the current number of cases.
 This is because not everyone is likely to present for testing (especially those who are asymptomatic), a potential lack of supplies such that not everyone with Covid-19 who presents is tested, and delays in processing tests and confirming and reporting cases.